tommasorigon/India-SequentiaLogit/data-cleaning.md

 #### 3. Other missingness

-Unfortunately, there are still some missing values but their number is negligible (3 and 7), and therefore we can safely exclude them from the analysis.
+There are still some missing values in the covariates, but their number is negligible (3 and 7), and therefore we can safely exclude them from the analysis.

 ```r